Why Do I Cry When I Poop?

 Can anxiety mess with your bowels?

 Did you know that anxiety can mess with your bowels?
 It’s true!
-When we experience anxiety, it can trigger digestive issues like diarrhea, constipation, and even nausea.
+When we experience anxiety, it can trigger digestive issues like diarrhea, constipation and even nausea.
 This is because our gut and brain are closely linked.
 So, if you’ve ever experienced what’s been dubbed “anxiety poop,” know that you’re not alone.
 It’s just your body’s way of reacting to extreme stress.

 How do emotions affect bowel movements?